david-plugge/sveltekit-supabase/README.md

 It uses the [`invalidateAll`](https://kit.svelte.dev/docs/modules#$app-navigation-invalidateall) method to refetch the session when the it´s about to expire or on signin/signout/etc.
 This makes sense since any data currently displayed may not belong to the user anymore.

+If you don´t care about non JS situations you can just ignore actions and use the auth methods on the supabaseClient instance, the session will always be synced to the server.

 ## Whats different

 - No need for a `SupaAuthHelper` component